Edgar (opera): Development and revisions

 It was an organism defective from the dramatic point of view.
 Its success was ephemeral.
 Although I knew that I wrote some pages which do me credit, that is not enough—as an opera it does not exist.
 The basis of an opera is the subject and its treatment.
 In setting the libretto of Edgar I have, with all respect to the memory of my friend Fontana, made a blunder (una cantonata).
 It was more my fault than his.

 On a copy of the score that he sent to a friend, the English woman Sybil Seligman, he wrote scathing remarks against parts of the score and amended the title to read:

 E Dio ti GuARdi da quest'opera!
 (And may God protect you from this opera!)

-The autograph of the acts 1 and 3 of the original version is preserved in the Archivio Ricordi in Milan.
-The autograph of the acts 2 and 4, which was believed lost till 2008, was owned until her death by Simonetta Puccini, the composer's granddaughter.
+The autograph of Acts 1 and 3 of the original version is preserved in the Archivio Ricordi in Milan.

 Performance history

 The first version was performed at the Teatro Regio in Turin on 25 June 2008, directed by Yoram David.